MoNezhadali/database_engineering/08-Concurrency-Control.md

 ## Database Connection Pooling

 You should not create a connection to the database in every query you want to run (like `Projects/08-database-connection-pooling/old.js`).
 You should create a pool of connections, defining max number and max time for destroying them if idle like (`Projects/08-database-connection-pooling/pool.js`).
 It is much faster.

+The former (`old`) is `stateless` meaning that each request is independent of previous ones, like makind a fresh call every time.
+The latter (with `pools`) is `stateful` is faster but has potential for `state leakage` between requests if not properly managed (e.g., uncommitted transactions, session variables).